Program overview

 Graduates of the Project Management – Environmental program can pursue a variety of career paths in Canada, including:

-• Project Associate/Assistant/Coordinator: Support project managers in planning and executing environmental projects, ensuring timelines and budgets are met.
+• Project Associate: Assist in managing environmental projects, coordinating tasks, and ensuring project timelines are met.

-• Team Lead for Field Investigations: Oversee fieldwork and data collection efforts, ensuring compliance with environmental regulations.
+• Team Lead for Field Investigations: Oversee fieldwork teams, ensuring compliance with environmental regulations and project specifications.

-• Policy Analyst: Analyze and develop policies related to environmental management and project development.
+• Policy Analyst: Analyze and develop policies related to environmental management and project sustainability.

-• Environmental Consultant: Provide expert advice on environmental practices and project management to organizations.
+• Environmental Consultant: Provide expert advice on environmental practices and project management strategies to organizations.

-These roles highlight the diverse opportunities available to graduates, emphasizing the importance of project management skills in the environmental sector.
+These career options reflect the diverse opportunities available to graduates, equipping them with the skills needed to thrive in the environmental and civil engineering industries.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.